How to Fold And Store An Air Mattress

 Storing Your Air Mattress

-Ideally, you’ll be able to keep your air mattress in a space such as attic.
-However, linen closets work just fine so long as the air mattress is properly covered.
+Ideally, you’ll be able to keep your air mattress in a space such as the attic.
+However, linen closets work fine as long as the air mattress is properly covered.

-You can either keep the air mattress in its carrying bag, or you can place it in a storage bin.
+You can keep the air mattress in its carrying bag or place it in a storage bin.

-For outdoor storage, if you must keep the air mattress in a tent, make sure that it is covered and dry.
+For outdoor storage, if you must keep the air mattress in a tent, ensure it is covered and dry.
 Checking the ground for any sharp objects is a good idea.
 This way, you can avoid any unwanted punctures.

-If you’re staying somewhere that is windy, perhaps keep the folded and rolled air mattress under a heavy object so it is not affected by these conditions.
+If you’re staying windy somewhere, perhaps keep the folded and rolled air mattress under a heavy object so it is not affected by these conditions.

-Always remember to keep in mind the dimensions of your air mattress when preparing it for storage.
-This is especially true if you’re planning on buying a container to store the air mattress in.
-Most storage containers will have their specific dimensions listed on their label or item info if you’re shopping online.
+Always remember to remember your air mattress’s dimensions when preparing it for storage.
+This is especially true if you plan on buying a container to store the air mattress in.
+If you shop online, most storage containers will have their specific dimensions listed on their label or item info.

 FAQ